Parent & Family Schedule

 Students will be eating some of this food throughout the year in the dining halls, so come see how it’s grown.
-Join the 2012 summer Farm Interns on a tour of both the student organic farm and the “Eat the Lawn” campus garden.
-You’ll learn about how the farm is run and see what’s growing.
+Join the 2015 Summer Farm Interns on a tour of both the student organic farm and the "Eat the Lawn" campus garden.
+You’ll learn how the farm is managed and see what’s growing this year.

 Wind Turbine Tours, Bald Spot Welcome Tent

 Tours are approximately 40 minutes in length (including transportation) and begin at 11:30 a.m. and 12:15 p.m.